superboxes/CPP-Minecraft-AutoClicker/README.md

 2. Enter the delay
 3. Enter the key, write 6969 for help
 4. Enjoy!
 Hold the key for the autoclicker to click!
-5. Press DEL button to go back to choices of clicker type.
+5. Press DEL button to turn off autoclicker.

 Big Thanks to unkNownH4cker#9174!